ayushsharma82/ESP-DASH/README.md

 <h2>Upgrade to Pro</h2>

-Pro comes with the following extended functionality:
+ESP-DASH Pro comes with the following extended functionality:
 - More charts ( Line, Area, Pie )
 - More cards ( Air, Energy, Text Input & Joystick )
 - Tabs Support!
 Add multiple pages to your dashboard.